APP PORTFOLIO FAQ

 How do you categorize apps?

-Virtual Good Category - Mobile, console, indie games, virtual reality assets, on demand apps, music, or digital movies ebooks, information product streams.
+Virtual Goods - Mobile, console, indie games, virtual reality assets, on demand apps, music, digital movies, ebooks, information product streams, websites.

 Class - Scope of services or scope of labor required to maintain app.